snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ### Dynamic Parameterization

-Using dynamic parameterization we can react on different different inputs and prevent our HPC jobs from failing.
+Using dynamic parameterization we can react on different inputs and prevent our HPC jobs from failing.

 #### Adjusting Memory Requirements